wmamills/qemu/docs/devel/virtio-msg.rst

 At a high level the virtio-msg spec is split into the message transport and the lower level message bus.
 Different implementations of msg busses are expected, e.g FF-A, direct hw (vfio?), Linux user-space, Xen and others.

 Currently we have a PoC of a Linux userspace bus that allows communication between QEMU's running on the same host.
+We also have a vfio based bus driver that works over two ivshmem devices in separate QEMU instances.

 The msg-bus abstraction is implemented here: hw/virtio/virtio-msg-bus.c

 The linux-user message-bus implementation here: virtio-msg-bus-linux-user.c include/hw/virtio/spsc_queue.h

+The ivshmem message-bus implementation here: virtio-msg-bus-ivshmem.c include/hw/virtio/spsc_queue.h

 The virtio-msg protocol packetizer/decoder here: